Eiman-99/CoreOne/README-docs.md

+# Project Features

+## Header and Navigation

+Create a user-friendly header that includes a navigation menu, allowing users to easily access different sections of the website.
+This header should be visually appealing and consistent across all pages.

+## Homepage

+Develop a homepage that adapts to different screen sizes and devices.
+The homepage will include dynamic sections, such as a categories section, which showcases various product categories and allows users to explore easily.

+## Key Pages

+Build essential pages that provide critical information and functionalities, such as product listings, contact information, and FAQs.
+These pages should be designed for easy navigation and accessibility.

+## Product Pages

+Develop comprehensive product pages that provide users with detailed information about each product, including technical specifications, images, and pricing.
+This will help users make informed purchasing decisions.

+## User Authentication

+Create a system for user registration, login, and profile management.
+This feature will allow users to create accounts, log in to access personalized features, and manage their profile information.

+## Responsive Design

+Ensure that all components of the application are responsive and look good on all devices, including desktops, tablets, and smartphones.
+This involves using flexible layouts and styles that adjust based on screen size.

 # Shopping Cart Feature

 This feature allows users to add products to their cart, modify quantities, and proceed through a checkout process.
 The application features localStorage persistence, order calculation, and form validation on the checkout page.